 Under President Obama the Office of Civil Rights interpreted “discrimination on the basis of sex” to include the sex a person identified with, not the one they were born with.
 Under President Trump the Department of Education has taken a different approach.
 The question may be settled by the United States Supreme Court.

-For more information on the federal civil rights law on sexual harassment, contact Title IX attorney Greg Smith.
+For more information on how federal civil rights laws apply in school, contact Connecticut sexual harassment attorney Greg Smith.
 And for a free consultation on the facts of your case, you may call him at (413) 822-3040 or use the contact form on this site.